Hybrid Summary Statistics: Experiments

 \item[1)] Power spectrum only (11 $k$-bins).

 \item[2)] Hybrid method: Power spectrum + two learned supplementary features (EPE Loss).

 \item[3)]Hybrid method: Power spectrum + two learned supplementary features (CE Loss).

 One of the resulting inferences is shown in Figure~\ref{fig:21cm_results}.
-The results show that both approaches capture non-Gaussian information and improve inference performance, yielding similar outcomes.
-This suggests we can learn two additional parameters instead of new summaries, maintaining power spectrum interpretability while achieving near-optimal inference.
+The results show that both approaches capture non-Gaussian information and improve inference performance, yielding {}{consistent posteriors}. {}{The slight difference in posterior recovery is likely due to differences between classifier and MDN network architectures for each loss, but each yielded similar convergence times in training.} This suggests we can learn two additional parameters instead of new summaries, maintaining power spectrum interpretability while achieving near-optimal inference.
 The agreement also confirms both loss functions are effective, converging to the same results.

 \end{enumerate*}

 \textbf{Tomographic Weak Lensing Inference \& Ablation Study.} Weak gravitational lensing (WL) alters the trajectories of photons as they pass through massive structures of visible and dark matter.
 This observable is sensitive to $(\Omega_m, S_8$), parameters that control the universe's matter content and dark matter clustering, respectively.
 Here we test hybrid summaries on noisy tomographic WL convergence image data of shape $(128,128,4)$ presented in \cite{makinen2024hybridsummarystatisticsneural} varied over a wide uniform prior.
 As an existing summary, we repeat \citet{makinen2024hybridsummarystatisticsneural}'s procedure and histogram all auto- and cross-power spectra for each redshift bin into a vector of 60 numbers for each simulation.
 The simulations are also subject to additive shape noise, which we add to the noise-free simulations on-the-fly during network training (details in Appendix \ref{ap:sim_net_details}).